-The head office is in Macclesfield in the United Kingdom with core operating locations in Storuman in Sweden, Lassedalen in Norway and MB Project in Nevada, USA.
-The Group's operations in Sweden are undertaken through its registered branch Svensk filial till Tertiary Gold Limited and in Norway through a UK subsidiary Tertiary Gold Ltd. In the USA the Company operates through a subsidiary, Tertiary Minerals US Inc.
+The Group's operations in Sweden are undertaken through its registered branch Svensk filial till Tertiary Gold Limited and in Norway through a UK subsidiary, Tertiary Gold Ltd. In the USA the Company operates through a subsidiary, Tertiary Minerals US Inc.